gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/delegated-repositories.md

 ### Step 2 - Requesting the account

-In a web browser open the file `.github/workflows/account-factory-inputs.html` from your `infrastructure-live-root` repository.
-This webpage is used to craft the initial account request payload that we will pass to the account factory workflow.
+Open the `.github/workflows/account-factory-inputs.html` file in a web browser from your `infrastructure-live-root` repository.
+This page is used to generate the initial account request payload for the account factory workflow.

-The account name field will be used as the suffix for the GitHub name of the new repository.
+The account name field will be used as the suffix for the GitHub repository name.

 ![Screenshot of Account Name](/img/accountfactory/account-name.png)

-In the above example a new repository named `infra-live-new-account` will be created.
-It is important to use a unique name here that will not create a conflict with an existing repository in your GitHub Organization.
+In the above example, a new repository named `infra-live-new-account` will be created.
+Ensure the account name is unique to avoid conflicts with existing repositories in your GitHub organization.

-Fill out the form, and check the box "Delegate Management of Account(s)?"
+Fill out the form and check the "Delegate Management of Account(s)?" option.

 ![Screenshot of Delegate Management checkbox](/img/accountfactory/delegate-management.png)

-Press Generate and copy the resulting JSON.
-This is the payload we will pass into the Account Factory workflow.
+Click "Generate" and copy the resulting JSON payload.
+This payload will be passed to the Account Factory workflow.

 <PersistentCheckbox id="vending-delegated-repositories-2" label="Payload Created" />

 ### Step 3 - Run the Account Factory workflow

-Navigate to the Actions tab in your `infrastructure-live-root` repository and select the Account Factory workflow in the left hand pane.
+Go to the Actions tab in your `infrastructure-live-root` repository and select the Account Factory workflow from the left-hand pane.

-Select Run Workflow on the right, and paste the JSON payload into the input.
-Run the workflow.
+Click "Run Workflow," paste the JSON payload into the input field, and execute the workflow.

 ![Screenshot of Account Factory Workflow Dispatch](/img/accountfactory/run-workflow.png)